 - Determine injuries.
 The first step is to determine if you are hurt after a pedestrian accident.
 You should see if you can move normally or have any visible injuries, such as bleeding or broken bones.
 If you can, you should move to a safe place (out of the street if the accident occurred there).
 Once you are in a safe location, you can check yourself further for injuries or pain.

 - Contact law enforcement.
-If the accident is severe, bystanders will likely call the police for you.
+If the accident is severe, bystanders will likely call the Fishers police department for you.
 If you are able, you can dial 911 yourself.
 If you are unsure if someone has called, you can do so yourself.
 The operator will tell you if the police are already on their way.
 Even if your injuries are not severe, you should contact law enforcement.
 An officer will create an incident report, which will be important evidence during legal proceedings.

 - Verify the driver’s information.
 Driver information will also be necessary during legal proceedings.
 The police should include the driver’s information in their incident report, but you should also verify it.
 In addition to details on vehicles and licenses, you should also get insurance information from the driver.